EssVisionAB/document-web-public-api/README.md

 ## Folder published by id:

-Display content of folder published by id.
-Url must contain &folderId={guid} NOTE: If category and type is supplied in url it will be regarded as a virtual and folderId is ignored.
+Display content of folder published by id. query string must contain folderId={guid} NOTE: If category and type is supplied it will be regarded as a virtual and folderId is ignored.

 Example url: